Apiquet/ADA_Project/README.md

 First, we would like to find **correlations** between the number of each kind of protest and other variables (`richness` of the country, the `political regime`, the `date` (is there less and less protests in all countries?), etc).

-Second, we want to find how **much the protests are heard** depending of the `country`, of the `political regime` or `date` (the dataset provides the number of mentions of the events in sources, articles, etc).
+Second, we want to find **how much the protests are heard** depending of the `country`, of the `political regime` or `date` (the dataset provides the number of mentions of the events in sources, articles, etc).

 Third, finding a way to **visualize** each kind of protest on a world map would be interesting.

 Finally, the goal would be finding an **utopian richness level and political regime**.
-We could face to a wrong result cause of dictatorial regimes where there is no protest, the main point would be finding a way to determine our utopian regime.
+We could face to a wrong result cause of dictatorial regimes where there is no protest.
+The main point would be finding a way to determine our utopian regime.

 # Research questions
 A list of research questions you would like to address during the project.